jess-soler/jessicas_library_2/README.md

 - Popular authors or publishers
 - Trends based on book types or publication years
 - Book recommendations (API?)
 - NumPy, MatPlotLib, Pandas, SciPy, or Seaborn
+- Get Book Recommendations

 ### User Interface
 Develop a GUI or command-line interface for users to:
 - Add books via barcode scanning.
 - View book details
+- Allow manual entry for missing book details
 - Search or filter books by various attributes (title, author, etc.).
-- Display analytics results.
+- Display analytics results

 ### Future Updates
 - Portability: Package the project for cross-platform use with an intuitive setup.